 The detection of an empty reagent tank and the irregularities mentioned in paragraphs 4., 5., or 6. shall result in the failure information storage requirements of paragraph 7. taking effect.

 8.3.
 The manufacturer shall select which type of inducement system to install.
-The options for a system are described in paragraphs 8.3.1., 8.3.2., 8.3.3. and 8.3.4..
+The options for a system are described in paragraphs 8.3.1., 8.3.2., 8.3.3. and 8.3.4.

 8.3.1.
 A "no engine restart after countdown" approach allows a countdown of restarts or distance remaining once the inducement system activates.
 Engine starts initiated by the vehicle control system, such as start-stop systems, are not included in this countdown.